-Embryos of good quality, not used in the first IVF cycle, may be maintained in liquid nitrogen (-196 ºC) in order to be used in a next cycle, if required.
+Embryos of good quality, not used in the first IVF cycle, may be maintained in liquid nitrogen (-196 ºC) in order to be used in the next cycle if required.

 THE IVF PROCEDURE

 After the full clinical and lab screening of the couple, who decided to proceed with an IVF treatment, a protocol is followed for the stimulation of ovaries depending on the woman’s age, the hormonological test results and/or the outcome of previous ovaries stimulations.
 Then, a medical prescription is given, the cost of which remains quite high.
 However, social health insurance covers a large percentage of such costs, if the couple submits all relevant documents and certificates.

 about all the IVF methods

-This is an IVF procedure, which does not apply ovaries stimulation through medication.
+This is an IVF procedure, that doesn’t include ovaries stimulation through medication.
 Instead, ultrasound monitoring is performed until an ovarian follicle reaches the ideal diameter and the hormonological measurement shows that a mature oocyte can be collected.

 This method is recommended in cases of women:

 - Whose ovaries do not correspond adequately to medication for their stimulation;

 - Who repeatedly experienced failed IVF attempts using ovarian stimulation medication.